-Though you’ll be surprised, in your head it makes you think of a small floating village, surrounded by jungle, this is far from it, Iquitos will give you a wake up call.
+Though you’ll be surprised, in your head it makes you think of a small floating village, surrounded by jungle… Iquitos will give you a wake up call.
 It’s a hustling a bustling town, with motocars everywhere, and still very much developing.
-The floating market is one small and actually quite sad part.
+And even it’s a major attraction, the floating market is actually quite sad part.

-Here’s our tried & tested top 10 things you must to in Iquitos, including one very important tip!
+Here’s my tried & tested top 10 things you must to in Iquitos, including one very important tip!

 What to do in Iquitos!?

 Why else come to Peru’s most northern point if you’re not going to explore the incredible Amazon rainforest!?
-We did a 4 day 3 night camping trek in the Amazon & it was one of the best things we’ve done in life.
-This is the only way to truly appreciate how immense, beautiful important our rainforest is.
+I did a 4 day 3 night camping trek in the Amazon’s Pacaya-Samiria Reserve & it was one of the best things I’ve done in life.
+This is the only way to truly appreciate how immense, beautiful and important our rainforest is.

-Ranging from 1 day trips to longer stays, luxury lodges to bear grills style, there are plenty of options that come down to personal preference.
-We booked directly with Amazon Experience the biggest reason being their social impact policy, supporting locals indigenous people & protecting the rainforest.
-They use local guides, born and raised in or near the Amazon, we’d 100% recommend these guys.
+Ranging from 1 day trips to longer stays, luxury lodges to Bear Grills style, there are plenty of options that come down to personal preference.
+I booked directly with Amazon Experience the biggest reason being their social impact policy, supporting locals indigenous people & protecting the rainforest.
+They use local guides, born and raised in or near the Amazon, I’d 100% recommend these guys.
 Cost: $100-$680 depending on the length & experience you want to go for.

 2. Fall in love at Monkey Island

 This is a must do for anyone visiting Iquitos, monkey island is a place you’ll remember for life.
 There are 2 of these in Iquitos, the real one (La Isla de los Monos) and a scam one where the monkeys are poorly treated.
-We did our research to make sure we got the right one & booked directly through their website.
+I did my research to make sure I got the right one & booked directly through their website.

-You’ll take a boat to the island (which is quite a challenge) message us if you’re doing this without a guide and we’ll give you the advice you need.
+You’ll take a boat to the island, which is quite a challenge (message me if you’re doing this without a guide and I’ll give you the advice you need).
 Once there, you get a briefing & are asked to wash face creams / bug spray / sun cream off before meeting the monkeys.

 3. Explore an old ship wreck

 You can stroll along the front in Iquitos, walking next to the river.
 One of the sights to see is a big ship wreck, washed up on the river.
-We also saw people standing / taking pictures on it (not sure we’d recommend doing that part as it looks quite old).
-Non the less, its something to go and see whilst you are there.
+I also saw people standing / taking pictures on it (not sure I’d recommend doing that part as it looks quite old).
+Nontheless, it’s something to go and see whilst you are there.
 Location: Head down to the river front and turn right Cost: Free.